1. What does the registration fee include?

 4. Can I get my registration fee back if my child withdraws?

-Players who wish to withdraw must contact the CMBA administrative assistant, copying the association president and/or registrar, directly in writing (i.e. email) prior to evaluations, or September 12th, which every occurs first.
-Players who withdraw prior to September 12th, or evaluations, will receive a full refund minus a $50 administration fee.
-After September 12th/evaluations, no refunds will be issued, unless accompanied by a medical note.Due to the abbreviated season, Juvenile players are required to pay registration fees prior to evaluations and no refunds will be issued after commencement of evaluations.
+Players who wish to withdraw must contact the CMBA administrative assistant, copying the association president and/or registrar, directly in writing (i.e. email) prior to evaluations, or September 3rd, which every occurs first.
+Players who withdraw prior to September 3rd, or evaluations, will receive a full refund minus a $50 administration fee.
+After September 3rd/start of evaluations, no refunds will be issued, unless accompanied by a medical note.Due to the abbreviated season, U18 players are required to pay registration fees prior to evaluations and no refunds will be issued after commencement of evaluations.

-Calgary Minor Basketball has ceased the split season practice at Midget level.
-Midget players who are confident they will make their High School team are strongly encouraged to play Juvenile which has two separate seasons which accommodate ASAA rules and dates.
+U15 players who are confident they will make their High School team are strongly encouraged to play U18 that has two separate seasons which accommodate ASAA rules and dates.

 Should no spots become available for a player who is on a wait list, a full refund will be issued.
-Juvenile winter session players are asked to register and retain payment until a specific deadline when a full roster can be confirmed.
+U18 winter sessions for CoMBA will be determined on demand each winter.

 Other withdrawals with special circumstances (e.g. medical issues) are dealt with on an individual basis.